 A virtual horse show lets all exhibitors compete, no matter the situation.

 Each entry must submit continuous video of a complete ride performing all the gaits or requirements appropriate for the division.
 The class list includes performance, academy, breed-specific classes that include hunter and western divisions, as well as fun classes such as stick horse, costume and pasture ornament.
 A registered judge will call each class, and entries will receive their ribbons in the mail along with written feedback from the judge.
-Nicole Foster is set to judge in March, and Kent Swalla will take over for April.
-Entries cost $25, are due on the 30th of each month, and all proceeds benefit the rescue.
-This creative solution to the current lack of horse shows could provide exhibitors with a chance to compete and barns with opportunities to earn extra income as they help their riders prepare for the class and create their videos.
+Nicole Foster will judge the March event, and Kent Swalla will take over for April.
+Entries are generally due on the 30th of each month, but the March deadline was extended to April 10 at midnight.
+Entries cost $25 and all proceeds benefit the rescue.

-Even for a virtual horse show, it’s important to follow all expert guidelines on how to reduce transmission of COVID-19.
-The Centers for Disease Control and Prevention ask Americans to stay home if sick and even if not sick, to keep social contact to a minimum.
+Even if you’re not under a Stay at Home order, it’s important to follow all expert guidelines on how to reduce transmission of COVID-19.
+The Centers for Disease Control and Prevention ask Americans to avoid leaving home if sick and even if not sick, to keep social contact to a minimum.

-If you decide it’s best not to go to the barn at all, consider these ways of staying in touch with your Saddlebred side during this show season without horse shows.
+Since the majority of equestrians can’t go to the barn right now, consider these ways of staying in touch with your Saddlebred side during this show season without horse shows.

 - Ask your trainer for regular videos of your horse in training.